There’s a lot of complicated and conflicted information out there when it comes to sole proprietorship taxes.

 If you’re running a business, you probably wonder “how much of my phone can I claim on my taxes?”
 After all, it’s a big part of your operation.
 And cell phones aren’t getting any cheaper (like we said earlier, it doubles as your calculator).

 The IRS does not allow you to deduct the costs of the first telephone line in your home.
 You can deduct the expense of long-distance calls or the use of an exclusive business phone.
+If you use your personal phone for business too, you can estimate what percentage you use it for business and deduct that portion.
+Just don’t say 100% if it isn’t true.

-Although you may mostly work at home, or in an office, as a sole proprietor, you probably use your vehicle for business purposes; driving to meetings, conferences, business meals.
+Although you may mostly work at home, or in an office, as a sole proprietor, you probably use your vehicle for business purposes: driving to meetings, conferences, business meals.

 You may also use that vehicle for your personal life.
 If so, you’ll need to calculate the percentage usage for your business.